abrahimzaman360/Rustbin/Readme.md

 - Error: x+y ==> because x is 32bit integer and y is unsigned 32 bit integer with more range
 - Above Error will cause overflow issue

+# What's New

+1. Added lib folder and a guessing game.

 # About Authors:

 - Author: [Ibrahim Zaman](https://abrahimzaman.com)